Implantable Cardiac Defibrillator (cont.)

 ICDs are well protected from most household electrical appliances in good condition such as radios, televisions, stereos, microwave ovens, electrical blankets, computers, vacuum cleaners, etc.

-What outside electrical sources can interfere with the ICD?
+What outside electrical sources can interfere with the implantable cardiac defibrillator?

 Magnetic resonance imaging (MRI scan) is a diagnostic test for studying the brain, the joints, the spine, the liver, and other organs.
 The strong magnetic field from the MRI scan can interfere with ICDs.
 Patients with ICDs should not undergo MRI scanning.